typegoose/typegoose/github-page/_guides/advanced/reference-other-classes.md

 }
 ```

-Since 7.1.0 it is also allowed to do arrow-functions returning the type:
+Since 7.1.0, you can also use arrow-functions to return the type:

 ```ts
 class Nested {